 Summarized up per fuel type, the above described fuel transferals involving the sectors national and international sea transport, fisheries and stationary industrial sources becomes zero, thus leaving the national energy balance unchanged.

-For all sectors, fuel consumption time series are given in Annex 3.B.14 for 2016 in CollectER format.
+For all sectors, fuel consumption figures are given in Annex 3.B.15 for the years 1990 and 2018 in CollectER format, and fuel consumption time series are given in Annex 3.B.16 in NFR format.

 Emission legislation